 - Evidence of Completion of Responsible Conduct of Research (RCR) Training (5 hours of training are required in the first year of the PhD program and 3 hours are required in each subsequent year).
-Training is available through a number of venues, including some coursework, involvement on research projects, RCR workshops convened by the Graduate School (http://grad.msu.edu/rcr/syllabus.pdf) or College, and tutorials for Human Subjects Research Protection available at http://www.humanresearch.msu.edu/requiredtraining.html and https://www.citiprogram.org (note that both of these are required).
-This training is student–initiated and requires you to note your hours in a central database: you should view the instructional video on the College of Education IRTL web site (http://education.msu.edu/irtl/training) to find out how to record your training hours in the Research Training Tracking System (and more information is provided in section X of this Handbook).
+Training is available through a number of venues, including some coursework, involvement on research projects, RCR workshops convened by the Graduate School or College, and tutorials for Human Subjects Research Protection available at the Human Research Required Training website and at the CITI Program website (note that both of these are required).
+This training is student-initiated and requires you to note your hours in the ABILITY database: you should view the instructional video on the Office of Regulatory Affairs web site (http://ora.msu.edu/train/about.html) to find out how to record your training hours in the ORA system (and more information is provided in section X of this Handbook).

-The student should submit completed required elements listed above with that year’s annual review materials, which are due January 13, 2017.
-Materials should be submitted in digital format.
+The student should submit completed required elements listed above with that year’s annual review materials, which are due January 15th.
+Materials should be submitted in digital format, such as to the Program Secretary or to D2L.
 The program faculty read and evaluate the annual review materials, using the criteria described in Appendix F. Students must receive an average rating (based on a simple majority of the faculty) of ADEQUATE on all scoring dimensions, which are derived from various elements, to be considered a student in good standing.
 If a student receives an average rating below ADEQUATE on any dimension, the student will be considered not to be in good standing and may be subject to sanctions (e.g., loss of opportunities for supplemental funding such as summer scholarships, placement on probationary status, suspension of dissertation defense, referral for formal disciplinary action, dismissal) depending on the nature and degree of inadequate progress.
 When limited or marginal progress is noted, the student may be required to take immediate action, with assistance from the faculty, to ameliorate specific problems in order to continue in the program.
-Typically, a plan of action to remedy problems is developed and implemented by the student and his/her advisor.
+Typically, a plan of action to remedy problems is developed and implemented by the student and their advisor.
 Students should take special note that, although the Graduate School only requires a cumulative GPA of 3.0 to be considered in good standing, our program requires a grade of no less than 3.0 in every course applied to the doctoral degree to be considered in good standing academically.

 After the student has passed the comprehensive examination, he or she draws upon prior and ongoing work to formulate a dissertation proposal.
 The dissertation requirement is designed to enable the student to enhance and demonstrate his or her competence in research and scholarly endeavors and make an original contribution to the body of knowledge within the field of special education.
 The dissertation marks the occasion for deeper investigation of research questions evolving from the student’s graduate study.
 Students customarily work with their advisors and other faculty in drafting and revising their proposals before submitting a formal version to their Dissertation Committee for review and recommendations.